 Sample 4 — Day Before #GivingTuesday

-Subject Line: Love [Cause/Mission]?
+Subject Line: Do you love [Cause/Mission]?

 Body: